 In 2008 Salvatore Ferragamo company celebrates their 80th anniversary with an exhibition in Shanghai.
 Later, in January of 2010 Massimiliano Giornetti, current chief creative director of menswear, becomes creative director for the womenswear line.
 So, at this time, Giornetti was holding a lot of creative power in Ferragamo being the creative director for both women’s and menswear lines.

 They officially become a part of Milan stock exchange in 2011.
-At this time, the growth in Europe is positively driven by wealthy Asian travelers shopping in Europe and the group’s wide retail presence in China.
-Profits rose around 70% to €103.3 millions.
+At this time, profits rose around 70% to €103.3 millions.

-Through 2013 Ferragamo focused on accessories, rather than footwear.
+Through 2013 Ferragamo focused on accessories, in addition to footwear.
 In early October, they began to target a younger generation by using an “innovative” digital campaign and revamping physical stores.
-Also, continuing to renovate older stores in existing markets in Europe and the U.S. to boost profitability in its retail division.
+Also, continuing to renovate stores in existing markets in Europe and the U.S. to boost profitability in its retail division.

 Their world-wide expansion plan are a success.
 As of 31 December 2014, the Salvatore Ferragamo Group has posted total revenues of €1.332 million and a 5.9% increase at current exchange rates.
 At this time, political tensions in Russia and Ukraine reduced the number of shoppers traveling from the region to Europe lead to decreasing number of sales in some cities through Europe.
-In terms of the Asia Pacific region, China is the best performer with 37.2% of sales.
+The Asia Pacific region is the best performer with 37.2% of sales.

 Salvatore Ferragamo continues to meet challenges due to a weaker euro, lower oil prices, and economic weakness in China.
-Also, US.
-Economic growth in China has slowed more than expected, and the United States, as a strong dollar hits tourist flows, have weighed on several luxury goods companies in recent months.
-Hong Kong deteriorated further in the third quarter.
+Also, United States, as a strong dollar hits tourist flows, have weighed on several luxury goods companies in recent months.
+Hong Kong deterirated further in the third quarter.
 By contrast, Japan has a strong performance thanks to Chinese tourists.

-Asia Pacific, the biggest market, experienced a 5% decline in sales in the first nine months of 2015.
-Revenues were up 1.3% from a year earlier, thanks to a 2.1% increase in the fourth quarter.
+Asia Pacific area, the biggest market, experienced a 2% increase in sales in the first nine months of 2015.
+Revenues were up 7% from a year earlier, thanks to a 8% increase in the fouth quarter.

-The situation in china is not yet get recovered because of the falling oil prices and global security threats affecting tourist spending.
-But sales grow particularly in the United Kingdom and the United States, and push for e-commerce in Asia.
+The situation in China is not yet get recovered because of the failing oil prices and global security threats affecting tourist spending.
+But sales grow particularly in the United Kingdom and the United States, and push for e-commerce in Asia

 Ferragamo’s designs will live forever.
 The classic ballet flat is always in style and most women’s go to shoe.
 The brand is known as the exemplary ideal shoe for women.
 It strives to be excellent in terms of quality, by keeping the production, and standard of craftsmanship, exceptional.